Virginia Tech® home

 This award recognizes a team that has significantly contributed to the sponsoring organization with their proposed solution.
 The team's project performance is above expectations.

-The 2023 winner of the Project Performance goes to Team 21 - InMotion
+The 2025 winner of the Project Performance goes to Team 30 Republic Finance - A Novel Machine Learning Approach to Risk Modeling With Bank Transactional Data

 Company Contact: